 INP considers all page interactions and the full interaction latency, where as FID measures the first interaction and only the input delay of that interaction - hence why FID measurements are faster and have lower thresholds.
 Since INP gives a much more accurate representation of a page's responsiveness, we wouldn't be surprised if INP replaced FID in the near future, when it's no longer an experimental metric (opinion).

-Since this metric has only been out for less than 28 days, there's not enough real user data or tests we've conducted to determine what makes the biggest difference to INP.
-However, since it's similar to FID, we can assume that similar good practices would apply: reducing the number of 3rd parties, deferring code that doesn't need to load early on, prioritizing elements and features that your users will most likely want to interact with immediately, etc.
+To improve INP, we recommend looking at the typical ways of optimizing interaction delays, such as reducing the number of 3rd parties, deferring code that doesn't need to load early on, prioritizing elements and features that your users will most likely want to interact with immediately, etc.

 Additionally, Google provided an example of the difference between poor responsiveness and good responsiveness, so it might be worth recording interactions across your site and determining where you can add elements to provide better feedback to your visitor that the action they've taken is processing.

-Even though this metric is new, we've been working with Shopify sites of all sizes for over four years, so we have a lot of experience with the various issues and how to solve them - it's likely many of those will overlap with INP.
+Render Better has been optimizing Shopify sites of all sizes for years, so we have a lot of experience with performance issues that INP tracks and how to solve them so you don't have to figure this out on your own.
 If you'd like to try our platform or get some help analyzing your performance, check out our offer below to book a call with one of our experts.

 Render Better automatically reduces site speed, allowing shoppers to browse and checkout faster, resulting in a better user experience and more sales.